fjl/geas/README.md

 		push 2
 		%StoreSum  ;; calling global macro defined in lib.evm

-[^1]: Under no circumstances must it be called the 'geth assembler'.
+[^1]: Under no circumstances must it be called the geth assembler.